hyroai/agenda/guide/src/setup.md

 # Setup

-You can use `agenda` on your own machine, or use the managed version at <agenda.hyro.ai>.
+You can use `agenda` on your own machine, or use the version hosted by Hyro at agenda.hyro.ai.

 ```bash
 git clone https://github.com/hyroai/agenda.git